winitzki/scall/tutorial/programming_dhall.md

               then  Integer/negate ( Natural/toInteger ( Natural/subtract ( Integer/clamp ( Integer/negate ( Integer/negate k ) ) ) ( Integer/clamp ( Integer/negate l ) ) ) )
               else  Natural/toInteger ( Natural/subtract ( Integer/clamp ( Integer/negate l) ...
 Why so many???
 ```
-Why did the functions grow so much?
+Why did the function's normal form grow so much?

 Looking at the code of `f`, we notice that `f` uses its argument `i` three times.
 The code of `g` applies `f` to an argument `Integer/subtract a b`.